 We will begin our trip with an orientation lunch in the Furnace Creek area of Death Valley National Park (specific details regarding time and place will be made available to registered workshop participants).
 Following a short break, we will rendezvous for a sunset outing.

-After a sunrise outing and breakfast on March 2, we will drive south to the town of Lone Pine, where we will have the first half of our processing instruction program in the early evening.
-On the final day of the workshop, we will photograph sunrise at the Alabama Hills in the morning and will conduct the second half of our processing instruction program in the afternoon.
-We will conclude the workshop with a group dinner (no-host) in the town of Lone Pine on March 3.
+After a sunrise outing and breakfast on March 18, we will drive south to the town of Lone Pine, where we will have the first half of our processing instruction program in the early evening.
+On the final day of the workshop, we will photograph sunrise and will conduct the second half of our processing instruction program in the afternoon.
+We will conclude the workshop with a group dinner (no-host) in the town of Lone Pine on March 19.

 WHAT TO BRING